dblanding/pure_pursuit/README.md

 * The A* path has jagged, stair-step shape because it moves cell-by-cell on a grid.
 Smooothing removes unneccesary waypoints and draws straight lines where possible.
 * Add smoothing to *path_planner.py*

 ### Alright, already!
 Let's run this.
-Here are the steps.
+Here are the steps in driving a trip.

-0. Plan a trip with the interactive planner.
 1. Park the robot in its Home position and turn it on.
 2. Start the odometer service on the robot
-4. Start the motor service on the robot.
+3. Start the motor service on the robot.
-5. Run path follower on the laptop.
+4. Run path follower on the laptop: `uv run path_follower.py`

 ## Interactive Waypoint Selector

 * When the robot drives along the path from start to finish, the A* algorithm hugs along any obstacles along the way.
 If you were driving a car through a narrow alley or tight spot, wouldn't you prefer a path half way between obstacles on the right and those on the left?
-* The *interactive wp_selector.py* program makes it possible to do this.
+* The **interactive_wp_selector.py** program makes it possible to do this.
 It also addresses a couple of other issues as well.
-    * The map is much larger (with a size that is easy to set).
+    * The map display is much larger (with a size that is easy to set).
     * The path is no longer limited to just 2 points (start and goal), but can be defined by an unlimited number of points.
 * Here's how it works:
     1. Click a first point
-    2. click a series of additional points defining the desired path
+    2. click a sequence of additional points defining the desired path
-    3. After specifying the final point, press 'F' to mark the last clicked point as the final waypoint and plan path.
+    3. After specifying the final point, press 'F' to mark the last clicked point as the final waypoint.
+The planned path is stored in *planned_path.json*.